pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-faq.md

 ### Which caches do you clear?

 You can clear the caches from your site's Pantheon Dashboard.
 This will take care of running `wp-cli cache flush` and clearing Varnish and Redis caches, if applicable.
-At this time, Varnish cache clearing supported.
+At this time, selective Varnish cache clearing is not supported.

 ## Further Reading